Banning Wrongful Death Attorney

-If you have suffered the loss of a loved one due to negligence or intentional harm caused by another you need competent Banning wrongful death attorneys to represent your interests and fight for the best possible outcome.
+If you have suffered the loss of a loved one due to negligence or intentional harm, you need a competent Banning wrongful death attorney to represent your interests and fight for the best possible outcome.
 Wrongful death cases are brought against defendants who caused another person’s death through negligence or as a result of an intentional act.
-Examples of circumstances where a wrongful death claim may be warranted:
+Examples of circumstances where a wrongful death claim may be warranted include:

 - Surgeon provides a substandard level of care causing a patient’s death.

 - Person causes a car accident resulting in the death of another.

 - Daycare owner fails to care properly for a child in their service resulting in the death of the child.

 - Person intentionally causes the death of another.

 - Death is intentionally caused due to lack of appropriate care.

 These are just some of the circumstances that may give rise to a wrongful death case.
 Typically, the estate of the deceased person brings the lawsuit against the defendant for the benefit of the surviving family members.
 Wrongful death claims can come about in almost any case where a person’s death is caused by another person.
 Work injuries that result in death are normally the only exclusion because they are handled under worker’s compensation.
 If you feel you have a valid wrongful death claim, call The Ryan Law Group.
 Our Banning wrongful death lawyers are experienced in successfully recovering damages for the families of those who have been wrongfully killed.

 To be successful with a wrongful death claim arising from negligence, the plaintiffs must prove that the defendant owed the deceased a duty of care and that the defendant breached that duty causing the death.
 In the case of a car accident, it must be proved that the defendant contributed to the cause of the accident that resulted in death.
 In a case where intentional harm caused the death, it must be proven that the defendant act was intentional.
 California’s Code of Civil Procedure 377.60 outlines the state’s wrongful death laws.